samtecspg/mason/README.md

 # Mason - Data Operator Framework ![Mason Logo](images/MasonLogo.png)

 Mason is the connecting tissue for your data projects.
-It provides a "data aware" analogue to the concept of an airflow operator.
-You can think of them as the data analogue to the react.js concept of a "component".
+You can think of Data Operators as a "data aware" analogue to the concept of an airflow operator, or a data analogue to the react.js concept of a "component".
 In reality it specifies operators which interact with 4 configuration abstractions:

 1. Storage Engine - for example S3, HDFS or Kafka
 2. Metadata Store - Hive, Glue, Iceberg